MicrosoftDocs/architecture-center/docs/example-scenario/apps/saas-starter-web-app-content.md

 1. Permissions API looks up the users information in its data store and returns a list of permissions and roles assigned to that user.
 1. Identity Provider adds the permissions and roles as custom claims to the JWT token.
 1. Identity Provider returns the JWT token to the frontend application.
-1. The frontend application redirects the user to the application home page with a JWT Token.
+1. The frontend application redirects the user to the application home page with a JWT token.
 The user is now signed in.

 #### Onboard a new tenant